robertkelly024/Auto_Data_Analyst/README.md

-# Auto Data Analyst - Summary
+# Auto Data Analyst

+## Summary

 Automation of repetitive tasks of a data analyst, including:
--database creation
+- Database creation
--data loading
+- Data loading
--data dictionary creation and maintenance
+- Data dictionary creation and maintenance

 Automation of data analysis by generating SQLite and/or Python code using GPT-4o:
--translate natural language request to appropriate code without exposing row-level data -log GPT-4o inputs and outputs
+- Translate natural language requests to appropriate code without exposing row-level data
+- Log GPT-4o inputs and outputs
--auto-execute generated SQLite code and export to excel -ticketing system to load Python or SQLite code from log for human editing
+- Auto-execute generated SQLite code and export to Excel
+- Ticketing system to load Python or SQLite code from log for human editing

 ## Table of Contents